libmir/mir-glas/README.md

 ## Usage

-`mir-glas` can be used like common C libraries.
+`mir-glas` can be used like a common C library.
 It should be linked with `mir-cpuid`.
 A compiler, for example GCC, may require `mir-cpuid` be passed after `mir-glas`: `-lmir-glas -lmir-cpuid`.